bitrise-io/devcenter/_articles/jp/troubleshooting/enabling-bitrise-support-user.md

    ![{{ page.title }}](/img/bitrise-support-user.png)

-### What the Bitrise Support user can see if it's enabled
+### What the Bitrise Support user can do

-The **Bitrise Support** user has access to your builds and can edit your workflows.
-We can also modify the inputs of the **Team**, **Code** and the **Settings** tab.
+The Bitrise Support User, when enabled, has Admin access to your app.
+That means it can do anything that a regular user with Admin access rights on an app can do: it has access to your builds and can edit your Workflows, modify the inputs of the **Team**, **Code** and the **Settings** tab.

+Let's see in detail what the Support User can do!
+The list is not exhaustive: these are the most important capabilities of the Bitrise Support User.

+It can:

+* Add and update webhooks.
+* Add and update SSH keys.
+* Change notification settings.
+* Enable manual build approval.
+* Manage build cache.
+* Enable rolling and selective builds.
+* Enable GitHub Checks.
+* Update all app data, including title and repository URL.
+* Manage team member roles.
+* Select the service credential user and the connected Apple Developer account.
+* Enable or disable the app.

+On the **Builds** page, it can:

+* View builds.
+* View build logs.
+* Start builds.

+In the **Workflow Editor**, it can:

+* Add, update, and delete Workflows.
+* Modify Step inputs.
+* Update the bitrise.yml file.
+* Add, update, and remove code signing files.
+* Add, update, and remove Env Vars and Secrets.
+* Add, update, and remove build triggers.
+* Configure the stack used.

 In the case of a failing workflow, our best practice is to create a new and correct version of the failing workflow called `support-testing`.
 You can compare our `support-testing` with your own and update yours or keep the `support-testing` workflow, rename it as you wish, and develop it further.

-### What the Bitrise Support user can't see if it's enabled
+## What the Bitrise Support user can't do

 The Bitrise Support user can't see your **Account information** or any **Billing** information.
 Only the owner of the account has access to this information and has the right to modify any account-related records.

+The Support user can't see your other apps where the Support user is not enabled.